Nutrition Services

 Meals on Wheels depends on participant contributions to help support the program.
 Voluntary contributions are encouraged, although no one is denied a meal due to the inability to donate.
 Family members can donate on behalf of an individual (please contact your local provider).

-If the individual is age 60 or over and unable to obtain or prepare meals on a temporary or permanent basis due to:
+Any person is eligible who is age 60 or over and is unable to obtain or prepare meals on a temporary or permanent basis due to a physical, mental or cognitive condition that requires assistance to leave home.

-• Also eligible are the spouse, regardless of age, of eligible individuals; and individuals under 60 years of age with a disability, who reside with an eligible individual.
+• Also eligible are the spouse, regardless of age, of eligible individuals receiving Home Delivered Meals (HDM); and individuals under 60 years of age with a disability, who reside with an eligible individual receiving HDM

 Preference will be given to individuals who are low-income, minority, limited English proficiency and at risk for institutional placement.